-Write speed to microSD cards depends on the quality and type of card and this can vary from manufacturer to manufacturer.
+Write speed to microSD cards depends on the quality of the card itself and this can vary from manufacturer to manufacturer.
 Another factor affecting write speed is the "allocation unit size" set when the card is formatted.
 The larger the allocation unit size, the faster data can be written but at the sacrifice of some space.

-10. Now let's review what we ended up with:

-- The label for each microSD card was changed to "Music" (from "ENVISION"). - All the MP3 music files in the source folder were duplicated to the root of the microSD card. - The content of each microSD card matches the content specified in the project (because the status message is "Complete", and the drive lines are green). - The files were copied in alphabetic order according to the name. - Testing shows the cards successfully play the audio in the order they were copied!
+- 10. Now let's review what we ended up with: - The label for each microSD card was changed to "Music" (from "SD"). - All the MP3 music files in the source folder were duplicated to the root of the microSD card. - The content of each microSD card matches the content specified in the project (because the drive lines are green). - The files were copied in alphabetic order according to the name. - Testing shows the cards successfully play the audio in the order they were copied!